lcr/lcr.github.io/_posts/2017-12-20-markdown-notes.md

 ---
 title: Markdown Notes
 categories: Markdown
-description: About using Markdown,simple and easy
+description: About how to writing with Markdown
 ---

 ## Headers